Qualifying Exam Dates & system

 about the exams

 There are two types of qualifying exams: the Basic exam and the Area exams.
 The Basic exam is designed to be passed by well-trained students before they commence study at UCLA.
 It examines fundamental topics of the undergraduate mathematics curriculum.
 The Area exams are graduate level exams.
 For each Area exam there is a preparatory course sequence.
-There are Area exams in Algebra, Analysis, Applied Differential Equations, Numerical Analysis, Geometry /Topology, and Logic.
+There are Area exams in Algebra, Analysis, Applied Differential Equations, Numerical Analysis, Geometry/Topology, Logic, and Optimization/Numerical Linear Algebra.
 Students may attempt any number of examinations in each examination period.

 MA students must pass the Basic Exam only.
 PhD students must pass the Basic exam and two Area exams.
 MA students must pass the Basic by the beginning of the sixth quarter of study.
 PhD students must pass the Basic by the fourth quarter of graduate study.
 A PhD student must pass the one Area examination by the sixth quarter.
 A PhD student must pass the second Area examination by the seventh quarter of graduate study.

 The exams are offered in the Fall and in the Spring, usually just before the beginning of those quarters.
 Precise dates and times are posted well in advance of the exams.
 Students must sign up for the exams in the Graduate Office.
 Each exam lasts 4 hours.
 Copies of past exams may be downloaded from our website by clicking here: https://ww3.math.ucla.edu/past-qualifying-exams.
 It is very useful to prepare for exams by doing questions from previous exams.
 Recent exams are likely to be more relevant since the syllabi have changed over time.
 However, it is essential to combine problem-solving with studying the exam syllabus theme by theme.
 In order to learn the material well, you will need to do exercises well beyond those on previous exams.